agmath/AppliedStatsInteractive/README.md

 ## A Note on Rendering Workbooks

+(**Note:** *This is a non-issue if running workbooks from the tutorials pane*).
 Multiple calls to `learnr::run_tutorial()` in a single R session cause rendering errors in the notebooks -- exercises are not rendered correctly.
 This can be avoided by either restarting R `Ctrl+Shift+F10` or by closing RStudio and re-opening before rendering a second workbook.
 If you already attempted to render the notebook and experiences the rendering error, you should use your file manager to navigate to the folder containing the workbook and delete the associated *html* file.
+You can identify the location of the files on your machine by running `find.package("AppliedStatsInteractive")`.
 Calling `learnr::run_tutorial()` now will re-build the html file.
 I will update this section when a better workaround is discovered.